frappe/erpnext_documentation/user/manual/en/accounts/payment-terms.md

 <!-- add-breadcrumbs -->
 # Payment Terms

-**A Payment Term is an agreement between the buyer and seller on how much money will be paid in what time.**
+**A Payment Term helps to set a schedule according to which payments will be made.**

+A Payment Term defines a specific payment slab.
 For example, 50% payment on shipping and 50% on delivery of the item.
 You can save your business's payment terms on ERPNext and include it in all documents in the sales/purchase cycle.
 ERPNext will make all the General Ledger entries accordingly.

-In ERPNext, the Payment Terms form only defines portion percentages, the actual Payment Terms can easily applied using the Payment Terms Template.
+In ERPNext, the Payment Terms form only defines portion percentages.
+The actual payment schedule can easily be applied using the Payment Terms Template.

 You can use Payment Terms in the following documents: